Our Research Partners

 Tom is a Professor of Philosophy and Head of Department at the University of York.
 He specialises in perception, memory, and dreaming; the metaphysics of nothingness and time; and early modern British Philosophy.
 One of his research projects is about the nature of dreaming as the product of bodily reactions and social influences in a context of a culture of the significance of certain dream narratives.

 Robert is a Research Associate at University of York.
 He completed his PhD at the Department of Philosophy at York in 2017.
 His research focuses on memory and self-knowledge, and includes clinical and non-clinical examples of cognitive effects, biases, and unusual epistemic phenomena.
 He is conducting research into trauma (especially trauma memory) and dreams.

-Dzmitry is registered with the UK Council for Psychotherapy (UKCP) with over 25 years experience of working therapeutically within complex trauma recovery; for the last 13 years, being based in Leeds & Harrogate.
-He is a Family and Systemic Psychotherapist, registered with the Association for Family Therapy and Systemic Practice (AFT).
+Dzmitry is registered with the UK Council for Psychotherapy (UKCP) with around 30 years experience of working therapeutically within complex trauma recovery; for the last 18 years, being based in Leeds & Harrogate.
+He is a Family and Systemic Psychotherapist, also registered with the Association for Family Therapy and Systemic Practice (AFT) & British Psychological Society, MBPsS.

 His particular professional interests include supporting professionals working with traumatised and vulnerable clients, burnout and secondary trauma impact on professionals.
 He is also a trainer and a team member of Blake Emergency Services & Suicide Bereavement UK.